April 29, 2025

 Risk Considerations

 Each asset class has its own risk and return characteristics.
 The level of risk associated with a particular investment or asset class generally correlates with the level of return the investment or asset class might achieve.
-Stock markets, especially foreign markets, are volatile.
+Stock markets are volatile.
 Stock values may fluctuate in response to general economic and market conditions, the prospects of individual companies, and industry sectors.
-Foreign investing has additional risks including those associated with currency fluctuation, political and economic instability, and different accounting standards.
-These risks are heightened in emerging markets.
+Currency risk is the risk that foreign currencies will decline in value relative to that of the U.S. dollar.
+Exchange rate movement between the U.S. dollar and foreign currencies may cause the value of a portfolio's investments to decline.

 Definitions